maxduganknight/maxduganknight.github.io/projects.md

 ### [Tackling Churn with ML - Before Modelling][proj-churn]

-I co-wrote a blog post about how to address customer churn using machine learning and avoid common pitfalls.
+I co-wrote a blog post about how to address customer churn using machine learning and DataRobot and avoid common pitfalls.

 [<img src="/proj_churn/safer.png" width="450"/>][proj-churn]